 - At 4-6 weeks old they will start sampling adult food & exploring out of their sleeping pouch

-- Joeys are ready to go to their new homes between 8-10 weeks of age
+- Joeys are ready to go to their new homes between 8-10 weeks of age.
+Do not separate joeys less than 8 weeks old from their parents.

 We hope that this sheds some light on Sugar Glider Breeding!
-Please let us know if you have any additional questions!
+Please contact us at TPG if you have any additional questions!